OmarAflak/Gmake/README.md

 # gmake

-gmake is a Makefile generator for simple C++ projects.
+gmake is a Makefile generator for simple C/C++ projects.

 # Install gmake